Nice to meet you.

 • AI-powered takeoff and quantity extraction: Manually performing takeoffs is time-consuming and doesn't guarantee the alignment of all project stakeholders and contractors.
 Apart from cost integration, I also selected estimating tools that offered project management or project accounting features.
 These features support both 2D and 3D takeoff, allowing me to work across different project complexities and pull cost details automatically for contractor services.

-• Multi-level assemblies and parametric estimating: Every construction project works with multiple contractors across assemblies like HVAC systems, framing, mechanical trade specialty, electrical or plumbing requirements, and so on.
-I also looked for an estimating solution that takes into consideration all the technical facets and contractor cost control workflows to prepare the exact project estimates for construction companies and subsequent clients.
+• Multi-level assemblies and parametric estimating: Every construction company works with multiple contractors across multiple trade specialties like mechanical fittings, electrical fittings, and so on.
+I also looked for an estimating solution that considers all the technical facets and contractor cost control workflows to prepare exact project estimates for construction companies and subsequent clients.
 Having a parametric estimate of all technical operations will provide convenience to contractors or vendors and enable them to plan their takeoffs wisely.

 • Automated bid management and proposal generation: To speed up the bid estimates and tender or proposal creation workflows, I noticed an updated feature of automated bid management that tracks your bid metrics, cost breakdowns, scope clarifications, alternates, and exclusion to generate client proposals or tenders without breaking a sweat.
 The automated bid management also empowers you to get your hands on the right bid trade-off and follow the previous cost estimate protocols for vendor services to stay within the lines of your budget.